John Morrison (wrestler): Tough Enough and Ohio Valley Wrestling (2002–2004)

-MNM (2004–2006)
+Eric Bischoff's assistant and MNM (2004–2006)

-On the March 1, 2004 episode of Raw, Hennigan debuted on the main roster as a heel under the ring name "Johnny Blaze".
+On the March 1 episode of Raw, Hennigan debuted on the main roster as a heel under the ring name "Johnny Blaze".
 His gimmick was that he was the apprentice and assistant of the Raw General Manager, Eric Bischoff.
 The next week his name was changed to "Johnny Spade", and three weeks after that it was changed to "Johnny Nitro".
 The Nitro name, which finally stuck, was a reference to WCW Monday Nitro, the flagship show of World Championship Wrestling (WCW) for which Bischoff had previously worked, using the Nitro theme as his ring entrance music.
 Nitro acted as Bischoff's apprentice and assistant until June, when he was sent back to OVW.
 To explain his departure, Nitro lost a match on the June 7 episode of Raw against Eugene, which carried the stipulation that upon his loss, he also lost his job, but was actually returned to OVW.

 Upon his return to OVW, Nitro was put into a feud with Matt Cappotelli.
 During the course of the feud, Melina was brought into the company as Nitro's ex-girlfriend and an ally of Cappotelli, only to turn on him and side with Nitro.
 Not long after, Nitro and Melina were joined by Joey Mercury, forming the stable MNM.
 MNM wrestled in OVW for around a year, holding the OVW Southern Tag Team Championship once, before losing the titles to Cappotelli and Johnny Jeter in January 2005.
 They were soon called up to the main SmackDown! brand in April that same year.

 In their debut match on the main roster, MNM won the WWE Tag Team Championship from Eddie Guerrero and Rey Mysterio on the April 21 episode of SmackDown!.
 MNM held the titles for three months, having successful defenses against the teams of Guerrero and Mysterio, and Charlie Haas and Hardcore Holly on May 22 at Judgment Day, before dropping them to the Legion of Doom on July 24 at The Great American Bash.
 They won the titles again on the October 28 episode of SmackDown! in a four-way match defeating Legion of Doom, The Mexicools, and William Regal and Paul Burchill, but lost them to Rey Mysterio and Batista on the December 16 episode of SmackDown! two days before Armageddon.
 Due to help from Mark Henry, MNM defeated Mysterio and Batista in a rematch on the December 30 episode of SmackDown! to win the championship for the third time.
 They began a rivalry with the team of Paul London and Brian Kendrick that lasted over three months, until they dropped the championship to London and Kendrick at Judgment Day on May 21, 2006, with the storyline leading to Nitro and Melina suddenly turning on Mercury after the match, breaking up the group.
 Melina and Nitro left the SmackDown! brand by losing their jobs in kayfabe.